-The following example route mode policy to accept connections from the Internet and forward them to the internal network is similar to any route mode policy.
-In this example, the DFL is running in NAT/Route mode and the mode for connections between the external and internal interfaces has been changed to route mode.
-You can use route mode policies for connections from the Internet to the internal network if addresses on the internal network are routable from the Internet.
+The following example route mode policy to accept connections from the Internet and forward them to the DMZ is similar to any route mode policy.
+In this example, the DFL is running in NAT/Route mode and the mode for connections between the external and dmz interfaces is set to route mode.
+You can use route mode policies for connections from the Internet to the DMZ if addresses on the DMZ are routable from the Internet.

-To add a route mode Ext to Int policy:
+To add a route mode Ext to DMZ policy:

-- Add an address for the server to the internal address list.
-See Adding addresses. - Go to Firewall > Policy > Ext to Int .
+- Add an address for the server to the DMZ address list.

+See Adding addresses.

+- Go to Firewall > Policy > Ext to DMZ.

-- Select New to add a new policy. - Configure the policy.
+- Select New to add a new policy.

-• Select OK to save the policy.
+Configure the policy.